A multidimensional Ramsey Theorem

 \section{Introduction}

 The study of Ramsey theory is a longstanding and central part of combinatorics.
 As usual, for positive integers $r,k$, the Ramsey number $R_r(k)$ is the smallest $n$ for which every $r$-colouring of $K_n$ contains a monochromatic copy of $K_k$.
 Ramsey~\cite{Ramsey} showed in 1930 that these numbers exist.
-Since then, Ramsey numbers have been studied extensively, upper and lower bounds have been proved and many generalisations have been considered, see, e.g. \cite{ConlonRamseyUpper,ErdosRamseyLower,ErdosSzekeres,LefmannRamsey,SahRamsey,SpencerRamseyLower,ThomasonRamsey}.
+Since then, Ramsey numbers have been studied extensively, upper and lower bounds have been proved and many generalisations have been considered, see, e.g. \cite{ConlonRamseyUpper,ErdosRamseyLower,ErdosSzekeres,RamseyLowerBound,LefmannRamsey,SahRamsey,SpencerRamseyLower,ThomasonRamsey}.
 Even for $r=2$, the asymptotics are still not fully resolved.
 It is not hard to show that $R_2(k)$ grows at exponential rate, but the constant in the exponent is yet not known: the best current bounds are $(1+o(1))\frac {\sqrt 2 (k+1)}e2^{k+1/2} \leq R_2(k+1) \leq e^{-c\log^2k}\binom {2k}{k}$ the lower bound due to Spencer \cite{SpencerRamseyLower} and upper bound by Sah \cite{SahRamsey}.
 For larger $r$, the gap between the upper and lower bound is even larger, and even for $k=3$, we do not understand the behaviour of $R_r(3)$ as $r\rightarrow \infty$.
-Very recently, Conlon and Ferber \cite{FerberConlon} and Wigderson \cite{Wigderson} found nice constructions which give the best known lower bounds for $R_r(k)$ when $r\geq 3$.
+Very recently, Conlon and Ferber \cite{FerberConlon}, Wigderson \cite{Wigderson}, and Sawin \cite{Sawin} found nice constructions which give the best known lower bounds for $R_r(k)$ when $r\geq 3$.
 In a recent breakthrough, Campos, Griffiths, Morris and Sahasrabudhe \cite{CamposRamsey2023}, reduced the the long standing upper bound of $4^k$ to $(4-\varepsilon)^k$.
 This is the first exponential improvement over the upper bound of Erd\H{o}s and Szekeres, proved in 1935.